St Patrick’s Catholic Primary School is situated close to the centre of the city of Sunderland. The school serves the parish of St Patrick’s.

 The standard of behaviour expected of all pupils will be included in the school’s Home-School Agreement, which parents must be asked to sign following their child’s admission into school.

 St Patrick’s School believes that staff, parents and the children themselves must share responsibility for the maintenance of high standards of behaviour in school.
-Our school has adopted the following Government guidance (The Department for Education, ‘Behaviour and discipline in schools’ and the ‘Use of reasonable force’, 2012):
+Our school has adopted the following guidance from the Department for Education publications ‘Behaviour and discipline in schools’ and the ‘Use of reasonable force’:

 Teachers’ Powers to Discipline: